Campus Services and Resources

 Outside of the academic program schedule, participants may plan their time and travel on- or off-campus independently or choose to participate in evening or weekend programming activities offered by the residential supervision team so long as they abide by the terms of the Participant Agreement and are back by curfew checks at 11pm.

-UCLA Precollege Summer Institutes, Summer College Immersion Program, and Summer Courses are NOT youth summer camps.
+UCLA Precollege Summer Institutes with mandatory housing, Summer College Immersion Program, and Summer Courses are NOT youth summer camps.
 Rather, UCLA Precollege Summer programming is intended for highly motivated, mature high school students who are ready for college-level experiences and capable of making their own decisions, as well as accepting the consequences for those decisions.
 Participants are expected to manage themselves with a high level of independence and self-sufficiency comparable to matriculated UCLA students.

 Outside of the program schedule, participants may plan their time and travel on- or off-campus independently or choose to participate in evening or weekend programming activities offered by the residential supervision team so long as they abide by the terms of the Participant Agreement.

-A skilled team of UCLA undergraduate students and fulltime staff will be assigned to residential participants and will reside locally in the residence halls.
+A skilled team of UCLA undergraduate students and staff will be assigned to residential participants.
 All staff have undergone an extensive background check and training.
 Their duties include:

 - Coordinating and facilitating optional evening and weekend activities (see Residential Activities section)